joakim/whatthehelliswrongwiththeworld.com/README.md

-# What the hell is wrong with the world?! .com
+# What the hell is wrong with the world?!

-A place to vent.
+A place to vent your frustration.

+## Instructions

+Reload until you feel somewhat better.